tma5/otaks/readme.md

 **Why isn't X implemented?**

 I'm not sponsored.
 I don't have SDK access.
 I'm hacking on this in spurts of free time.
-This is purely reverse engineered off public CoT docs, cribbing how [FreeTakServer](https://github.com/Tapawingo/FreeTakServer) is implemented thus far, and slurping down network traffic from ATAK 4.0.0.1.
+This is purely reverse engineered off public CoT docs, cribbing how [FreeTakServer](https://github.com/Tapawingo/FreeTakServer) is implemented thus far, and slurping down network traffic using tcpdump.

 Quickstart